meoww420/Tiktok-viewbot/README.md

 # Tiktok-viewbot
-tiktok viewbot run by zefoy but automated exept initial captcha
+Tiktok viewbot run by zefoy but automated exept initial captcha Download .exe from "releases"